Who we are

 Source: 2022 U.S. News & World Report, ranked in 2021.
 More Ford School rankings.

-The Ford School received the Network of Schools of Public Policy, Affairs, and Administration's (NASPAA) 2020 Social Equity Award, which honors a public policy, affairs, or administration program that exemplifies the highest standards in social equity through outstanding contributions in research, teaching, and service.
+The Ford School received the Association of Professional Schools of International Affairs' 2021 Innovation Award for Professional Development Programming, which celebrates new or innovative programming that helped graduate students develop professionally in the fields of international affairs.
+In 2020, the school was recognized with the Network of Schools of Public Policy, Affairs, and Administration's (NASPAA) Social Equity Award, which honors a public policy, affairs, or administration program that exemplifies the highest standards in social equity through outstanding contributions in research, teaching, and service.

 Ford School faculty are recognized and celebrated by people and organizations around the world.
 More faculty awards.